 It’s not.
-I was shocked by the number of readers who begged me not to end the series.
-So the third book in the Columbia River series will star Mercy and Truman.
+I was shocked by the number of readers who begged me not to end the series, so IN THE PINES, the third book in the Columbia River series, stars Mercy and Truman.
 AT THE RIVER, a February 2024 release, also stars those characters.
 A secondary character from the Mercy series, Detective Evan Bolton, is the main character in THE FIRST DEATH, book four in the Columbia River series.

-What about Zander Wells??
-He needs a book!
-And more Bone Secrets…and more Callahan??
+Does Zander Wells have a book?
+Will you write more Bone Secrets…and more Callahan??

-I get a lot of email about Zander from the Callahan & McLane series.
-Everyone wants him to have his happily ever after and I agree.
-His book is called The Last Sister and came out in January 2020.
-This is the first book in The Columbia River series.
+I got a lot of email about Zander from the Callahan & McLane series.
+Everyone wanted him to have his happily ever after and I agreed.
+His book is called THE LAST SISTER, book one in The Columbia River series.

 GOOD NEWS!
-In August 2020 Ava and Mason will have their own book, THE SILENCE, which will wrap up some loose ends from their previous books.
-This will be the second book in The Columbia River series and unofficially the fifth book in the Callahan & McLane series.
-(I know–confusing) I won’t be writing another Bones Secret book but expect to see the characters pop up in the upcoming new books.
-Be sure to sign up for new release notifications so you’ll receive an email when the new books are available.
+Ava and Mason have a new book, THE SILENCE, which came out in 2020 and wrapped up some loose ends.
+This is the second book in The Columbia River series and unofficially the fifth book in the Callahan & McLane series.
+(I know–it’s confusing) I won’t be writing another Bone Secrets book, but you can expect the characters to pop up in upcoming books.
+Be sure to sign up for new release notifications, so you’ll receive an email when the new books are available.

 Do the Bone Secret Series books need to be read in order?